piermafrost/GEOCLIM5_sulf/README.md

 Doing so, the equilibrium CO2 with Pre-Industrial boundary conditions will be 1 PAL.
 * Although it is not strictly necessary, you may want to adjust the parameters of Phosphorus and carbonate weathering to get the desired flux.
 Phosphorus weathering will impact the oxygen levels.
-Carbonate weathering has no impact on equilibrium CO2, and virtually no impcat on O2 (though it may affect the biological pump).
+Carbonate weathering has no impact on equilibrium CO2, and virtually no impact on O2 (though it may affect the biological pump).
 However, it directly impacts the oceanic DIC, Calcium and alkalinity.
 Phosphorus weathering parameters (ie, P amount in source rocks: P_rock, P2C_ker and P2C_carb) are defined in source/constante.f90.
 Carbonate weathering should be modified directly in cont_weath.f.
 In both cases, a simple cross-multiplication is sufficient to get the right flux.
 * Finally, re-do as many runs as needed to get 1 PAL of atmospheric O2 and 29 mol/m3 of mean oceanic sulfate (using acceleration coefficients will help).
 There is no other way than to manually run the model, adjust the parameters if O2 and sulfate are too low or too high, re-compile, re-run, and so on.
-I recommend tuning the value of the parameter 'OC_in_rocks' (in source/constante.f90) that corresponds to "siliclate sediments", because it is the most poorly constrained parameter.
+I recommend tuning the value of the parameter 'OC_in_rocks' (in source/constante.f90) that corresponds to "silicate sediments", because it is the most poorly constrained parameter.
 This parameter specifies the mass fraction of petrogenic carbon in each rock type.
 A higher value will result in higher kerogen weathering, and thus less oxygen (and vice versa).
-A standard value for siliclate sediment is ~1%, though is highly depends on the type of sediment.
+A standard value for silicate sediment is ~1%, though is highly depends on the type of sediment.
 For the sulfur cycle, the parameter
 'Sulf_rock' (amount of sulfide in source rocks, still in source/cont_weath.f) is controlled by the S:C ratio, and determine the sulfide weathering flux.
 With the acceleration parameters at 100, the model should be run for 2-5 Myr to have an idea of the equilibrium
 O2 and SO4^2-